Destination-SPACE/Weather-Station/README.md

 ### Insert image of microSD module in breadboard

 ## Step 2: Wiring
 Next we will be wiring together your weather station.
 Each wire will connect a pin on a component to a corresponding pin on the XIAO microcontroller.
 The XIAO microcontroller uses several protocols and interfaces, if you would like to learn more about the XIAO and it's protocols **Click here**.
+Below is a schematic of how the wires are connected in this project.
+Do not worry if this is confusing, the steps below are more than enough to wire your weather station.

+### Insert image of schematic

 ### OLED Display
 1. Connect a wire from hole **h2** (GND) to **i12** (GND)
 2. Connect a wire from hole **h1** (5V) to **i13** (VCC)